-The plan has extensive and detailed recommendations for streamlining and clarifying permitting procedures that apply to infrastructure projects.
+Permitting Modifications.
+The Plan has extensive and detailed recommendations for streamlining and clarifying permitting procedures that apply to infrastructure projects.
 Many of these recommendations seek to harmonize permitting procedures and requirements across the different classes of infrastructure assets.

-The plan also proposes broad modifications to the practices and procedures under the National Environmental Policy Act that would allocate decision-making authority to a single lead permitting agency for each project ("One Agency, One Decision"), require the lead agency to complete its environmental review in 21 months and require any federal agencies issuing project permits to act on such permit applications within three months thereafter.
+The Plan also proposes broad modifications to the practices and procedures under the National Environmental Policy Act (NEPA) that would allocate decision-making authority to a single lead permitting agency for each project ("One Agency, One Decision"), require the lead agency to complete its environmental review in 21 months and require any federal agencies issuing project permits to act on such permit applications within three months thereafter.

-Expansion of scope and dollar volume for private activity bonds

-The plan proposes to dedicate \$6 billion to increase the funding capacity of private activity bonds, which are a widely utilized financing type in P3 transactions.
-The plan would widen the scope of projects that are eligible to be financed with PABs to include, inter alia, brownfield reconstruction projects, passenger railroads and other facilities that are eligible for Transportation Infrastructure Finance and Innovation Act (TIFIA) or Railroad Rehabilitation and Improvement Financing (RRIF) financing.
+Expansion of Scope and Dollar Volume for Private Activity Bonds (PABs).
+The Plan proposes to dedicate \$6 billion to increase the funding capacity of private activity bonds, which are a widely utilized financing type in P3 transactions.
+The Plan would widen the scope of projects that are eligible to be financed with PABs to include, inter alia, brownfield reconstruction projects, passenger railroads, and other facilities that are eligible for TIFIA or RRIF financing.
+The Plan also proposes a number of technical, yet significant, amendments to the internal revenue code provisions that govern PABs, including elimination of Alternative Minimum Tax (AMT) to PABs and removal of state and nationwide volume caps.